wquintanilhadasilva/w-ng5/README.md

     constructor(private pipe: FilterPipe) {}

-And, create a method will return a array of data to view
+And, create a method 'dataSource(param)' that will return a array of data to view

     public dataSource(textFilter) {
       const r = this.pipe.transform(this.getComplexTypesExtends(),